 Between local and televised parades, football games and family traditions, Thanksgiving can be fun for every member of the family.
 Cherish these moments because – although they may be traditions – the individual memories of each year can never be replicated.

-5. A Fort Collins, CO personal injury lawyer who is ready to help if anything goes wrong.
+5. A Fort Collins personal injury attorney who is ready to help if anything goes wrong.

 If you are injured in any type of accident, know that our team at Steve Ray Law, PLLC, has your six.

 Attorney Steve Ray is a former Marine Corps judge now fights for the rights of accident victims in Fort Collins and Northern Colorado.
 If you have been seriously injured in a car accident, he brings more than 35 years of legal experience and military discipline to pursuing your claim for compensation.

 He will meet with you to discuss your case and, if a claim is possible, pursue the maximum financial recovery available.
 If we cannot recover money for you, you will pay nothing for our legal services.

 Contact us today to discuss your case in a free consultation.